-The compensation estimator assists customers and their legal advisers to estimate the impact of a pending compensation claim.
+The estimator can help you and your legal advisers estimate the impact of a pending compenstion claim.

-- that at least part of the settlement amount is about lost earnings or lost capacity to earn (compensation part)
+- at least part of the settlement amount is for your lost earnings or lost capacity to earn - the compensation part

-- that the date on which you calculate the estimate is the settlement date.
+- the date you calculate the estimate on is the settlement date.

-All estimates are given using 50 per cent of the lump sum as the compensation part.
+All estimates use 50% of the lump sum as the compensation part.

 - lump sums awarded by a court or tribunal after a contested hearing

-- a payment that is only for back payments that are paid periodically.
+- a payment that's only for weekly periodic payments

-To use the estimator, you will need the following information about the compensation claim:
+To use the estimator, you'll need the following information about the compensation claim:

-- proposed gross lump sum settlement amount (including medical and legal costs and any payment for non-economic loss)
+- proposed gross lump sum settlement amount including:

-- lump-sum payment amounts that are paid in advance, or for the same incident
+- lump sum payment amounts you've been paid in advance, or for the same incident

-- the amount of periodic payments needed to be paid back from the gross lump-sum settlement
+- the amount of periodic payments you need to pay back from the gross lump sum settlement, and

 - a Remote Area Allowance within the preclusion period